TrellixVulnTeam/swahilipython_SCMU/Doc/library/lzma.rst

 The interface provided by this module is very similar to that of the :mod:`bz2` module.
-However, note that :class:`LZMAFile` is *not* thread-safe, unlike :class:`bz2.BZ2File`, so if you need to use a single :class:`LZMAFile` instance from multiple threads, it is necessary to protect it with a lock.
+However, note that :class:`LZMAFile` is *not* thread-safe, unlike :class:`bz2.BZ2File`, so if you need to use a single :class:`LZMAFile` instance kutoka multiple threads, it is necessary to protect it with a lock.

 .. exception:: LZMAError